The Definitive Guide to Japanese Knotweed (2017 Edition)

 Yes, but there are risks.

-You may require a treatment programme including guarantee from a contractor.
+You may require a treatment programme including an insurance-backed guarantee from a contractor.

 Japanese Knotweed can decrease the value you of your home.